General Overview: Conditions, Gear, Tents

-- Vet Team is responsible for the care and well being of the sled dogs.
+- Vet Team is responsible for the care of the sled dogs.
 At Ollokot there are 3-4 vets and 3-4 vet techs.

 Thursday, Friday, Saturday at Ollokot

 The race is scheduled to start at 12:00 pm (1200) on Thursday at Ferguson Ridge Ski Area.
-After all the teams have started, the vets that covered the start are drive to the Pallette Ranch pick up site.
-Around 4:00pm (1600) Snowmobile transport is sent out to pick them up plus any other officials that are coming into Ollokot at that time.
+After all the teams have started, the vets that covered the start drive to the Ollokot drop point pick up site.
+Around 4:00pm (1600) Snowmobile transport is sent out from Ollokot Checkpoint to pick them up plus any other officials that are coming into Ollokot at that time.
 The first sled dog teams will be arriving at around 5:00 pm (1700) and continue to arrive until all are in.
 This could span 5 hours.
 The 100 milers have a mandatory rest time and remain for 6 hours while the 200 milers have the option of continuing on at their discretion.
-For the 200 milers Ollokot is a mandatory check in but not a mandatory rest stop until they complete the Twin Lake Loop #1 part of the race (Leg 2) at the halfway point of their race.
+For the 200 milers Ollokot is a mandatory check in but not a mandatory rest stop at their discretion they can rest or go out on the Twin Lakes Loop part of the race (Leg #2).
 Some stay and rest for up to three or four hours, some opt to just go right out again and rest on a quiet part of the trail instead.

-The 200 milers will start returning to Ollokot about 12:00am (2400) the same time some of the 100 milers are leaving for the finish.
+The 200 milers will start returning to Ollokot from the Twin Lakes Loop about 12:00am (2400) the same time some of the 100 milers are leaving for the finish.
 This is usually around 11:00 to 12:00 pm (2300-2400).
-The teams arrivals and departures are quite staggered by this time so usually present no problems.
+The team arrivals and departures are quite staggered by this time so usually present no problems.
 There is a possibility of some head on passing by the teams coming into and going out of Ollokot for a short amount of time.

 From about 1:00am (0100) Friday morning to about 7:00am (0700) the 200 milers are all doing their mandatory 6 hours of rest at Ollokot.
-When it is their time to leave they will rerun the Twin Lake Loop, called Twin Lake Loop #2, drop into Ollokot again for a mandatory check in and then rest for a short amount of time or be on their way out on the race trail again headed for the finish.
+When it is their time to leave they will run the PO Saddle Loop (Leg #3).
+After completing this loop the 200 Mile teams will drop into Ollokot again for a mandatory check in and then rest for a short amount of time or be on their way out on the race trail again headed for the finish (Leg #4)..
 Check the Estimated Arrival and Departures Times for a better estimate of the potential arrival times and where the teams may be on the race course at a given time.

-In between the teams arrivals and departures, dropped dogs are being shuttled out to their pickup point at Pallette Ranch, Point and Sweep crews are coming in grabbing food and maybe getting some rest and going out again.
+In between the team arrivals and departures, dropped dogs are being shuttled out to their pickup point at the Ollokot drop point.
+Point and Sweep crews are coming in grabbing food and maybe getting some rest and going out again.
 Most workers get no rest until Friday after breakfast.
 At one time there may be 45 people and 100+ dogs at Ollokot.

 Many workers come in and go out of Ollokot on snowmobiles.
 Snowmobiles have a designated parking area and should not be anywhere else in the checkpoint.